Kevinjoythomas/Malignancy-Assist/README.md

 ### Models Implemented 🧠

-Logistic Regression: Built entirely from scratch✨, without using any imported modules from sklearn or tensorflow but using NumPy arrays.
+Logistic Regression: Built entirely from scratch✨, without using any imported modules from sklearn or TensorFlow but using NumPy arrays and vectorization.
 It featured a custom-defined sigmoid function and log loss calculation.
 Employing gradient descent and incorporating min-max scaling, this model achieved an impressive 97.36% accuracy on the test dataset.

 Deep Learning Neural Network: Constructed using Keras, the neural network architecture comprised: